muhammad-akbrrr/gold-rush-smartcontract/README.md

   // --- State ---
-  pub status: RoundStatus,       // The current status of the round (Scheduled, Active, PendingSettlement, Ended). pub start_price: Option<u64>,  // The price when round becomes Active. pub final_price: Option<u64>,  // The price when round is settled. pub total_pool: u64,           // The total amount of GRT bet in this round. pub total_bets: u64,           // The total number of bets placed in this round. pub total_fee_collected: u64,  // The total fees collected for this round. pub total_reward_pool: u64,    // The total reward pool after deducting fees. pub winners_weight: u64,       // The total weight of winning bets (for reward calculation).
-Default to 0 if no winners. pub settled_bets: u64,         // Number of bets that have been processed (for incremental settlement)
+  pub status: RoundStatus,       // The current status of the round (Scheduled, Active, PendingSettlement, Ended). pub start_price: Option<u64>,  // Only for single-asset markets. pub final_price: Option<u64>,  // Only for single-asset markets. pub total_pool: u64,           // The total amount of GRT bet in this round. pub total_bets: u64,           // The total number of bets placed in this round. pub total_fee_collected: u64,  // The total fees collected for this round. pub total_reward_pool: u64,    // The total reward pool after deducting fees. pub winners_weight: u64,       // The total weight of winning bets (for reward calculation).
+Default to 0 if no winners. pub settled_bets: u64,         // Number of bets that have been processed (for incremental settlement) pub winner_group_ids: Vec<u64>, // IDs of groups that won the round. pub total_groups: u64,         // Total number of groups created in this round. pub started_group_assets: u64, // Number of group assets with captured start price.

   // --- Metadata ---
   pub created_at: i64,           // The timestamp when the round was created.